The Roth Individual Retirement Account

 - If your traditional IRA contributions are nondeductible, you may be better off with a Roth IRA.
 That's because the distributions of earnings from your traditional, nondeductible IRA will eventually be taxed.
 The qualified distributions from a Roth IRA will not.

 As you can see, there is no easy answer to the question, "Which IRA is best for me?"
 As with any major financial decision, careful consultation with a tax professional is a good idea before you make your choice.
-In addition to helping you with calculations and projections, a tax professional will know what, if any, changes or clarifications have been made to the complex tax laws that apply to Roth IRAs.
+In addition to helping you with calculations and projections, a professional will know what, if any, changes or clarifications have been made to the complex new tax laws .
 Remember, your retirement could last 20 years or more.
 How you live tomorrow could depend on the choices you make today.

 The information contained herein is general in nature and is not meant as tax advice.
 Consult a tax professional as to how this information applies to your situation.